ndaly94/snake_3-the_snakening/README.md

 ### HTML uses canvas to create the board

 ### I am in the process of making it responsive to screen size

+### Use the arrow keys to control the snake.
+Avoid the walls and eating yourself.
+Eat as much fruit as you can!

+### wire frame is Snake Wireframe.svg